Career Change: Dare to Make a Change!

 “This career change was a challenge.
 It was both stressful and energizing.
 I felt that I was in tune with what I was doing, so that was a major source of motivation, but of course there were some concerns.”

 "You don't approach your initial studies and a career change in the same way.
-When you go back to school, there are other challenges—financial ones, in particular—and it's true that I put a certain amount of pressure on myself about that, but at the same time, the experience was a real eye-opener for me."
+When you go back to school, you face different challenges—financial ones, in particular—and it's true that I put a certain amount of pressure on myself because of that, but at the same time, this experience was a kind of revelation for me."

 After two years of study, Emmanuelle earned her master's degree in June 2024.

-“I currently work as an occupational safety consultant in Nîmes.
-I plan to move closer to Montpellier next January to take a position in quality assurance and safety—the two areas I enjoy the most.”
+"I currently work as an occupational risk prevention consultant in Nîmes.
+I plan to move closer to Montpellier next January to take a position in quality assurance and risk prevention—the two areas I enjoy the most."

-In my day-to-day professional practice, I feel comfortable, and I feel like a lot of what I gained from my previous career has helped me in this role.
+In my day-to-day professional practice, I feel comfortable, and I feel like there are many aspects of my previous professional experience that have helped me in this role.

 I feel like it’s much easier and that you’re up to speed much faster when you’ve just completed a career transition.
-You have a lot of apprehensions about it; I had a bit of imposter syndrome, wondering if I’d measure up to those who’ve been in the field for a long time and studied it extensively.
-Ultimately, I realize that it offers new perspectives, a different way of looking at problems, and therefore a broader range of solutions.”
+You tend to worry a lot about that—I had a bit of imposter syndrome, wondering if I’d measure up to those who’ve been in the field for a long time and studied it extensively.
+Ultimately, I’ve realized that it opens up new perspectives, offers a different way of looking at problems, and therefore provides a broader range of solutions.”

-“If you feel the need to change careers, I recommend talking to people who have already done so—ideally in the field you’re interested in—contacting continuing education programs, and discussing your plans with those around you to help your idea take shape, evolve, and become something you truly own.”
+“If you feel the need to change careers, I recommend talking to people who have already done so—ideally in your target field—contacting continuing education programs, and discussing this plan with those around you to help it take shape, evolve, and become your own.”

 A Final Word

-“I would like to thank the ESEQ (School of Safety, Environment, and Quality) team, my work-study mentor, and my family—the three pillars that enabled me to see this project through to completion.”
+“I would like to thank the team at ESEQ (School of Safety, Environment, and Quality), my work-study mentor, and my family—the three pillars that enabled me to see this project through to completion.”

 An optician who became a rugby video analyst

-After completing a work-study program leading to a BTS in Optometry in Lyon, Charles practiced for two years in France and eight years in Canada.
+After completing a work-study program leading to a BTS in Optometry in Lyon, Charles worked for 2 years in France and 8 years in Canada.
 Upon his return from Canada in the summer of 2020, he decided to resume his studies and change careers.

 The trigger

-“At the time, I wasn’t really interested in working in optics in France; I wanted to work in the environmental field.
-While doing some research from Canada, I came across a work-study bachelor’s degree program in QSE (Quality, Safety, and Environment) at ESEQ in Montpellier.”
+“At the time, I wasn’t really interested in working in the optics field in France; I wanted to work in the environmental sector.
+While doing some research from Canada, I came across a work-study bachelor’s degree program in QSE (Quality, Safety, Environment) at ESEQ in Montpellier.”

-"Going back to school was, for me, a necessary step toward changing careers—more than just a challenge.
-In France, having a degree is important for finding a job, unlike in Canada."
+"For me, going back to school was a necessary step toward changing careers—more than just a challenge.
+In France, having degrees is important for finding a job, unlike in Canada."

-“Finding a work-study program when you’re over 30 is tough.
-That part was mentally challenging, but I had prepared myself for it.”
+"Finding a work-study program when you're over 30 is complicated.
+That part was mentally challenging, but I had prepared myself for it."

-"I talked about it with the other adults in the continuing education program in my class, and we all felt that this was a challenge because of our age, but going back to school without the option of a work-study program would have been financially impossible for me."
+"I talked about it with the other adults in my continuing education class, and we all felt that this was a challenge because of our age, but going back to school without the option of a work-study program would have been financially impossible for me."

 "After three years in QSE, I started looking for a job, mainly in the environmental sector, but all the openings were in Paris."

-"I had just completed a work-study program that was 100% remote with a company based in Paris, and during that time, I realized how difficult it was to work remotely.
-Since I couldn’t move because of my family situation, I kept looking for several months…"
+"I had just completed a work-study program that was 100% remote with a company based in Paris, and during that program, I realized that working remotely was very difficult.
+Since I couldn't move because of my family situation, I continued my search for several months…"

-In mid-May, Charles came across an ad that caught his eye.
+In mid-May, Charles came across an ad that caught his attention.

 "In Canada, I was an amateur rugby coach, and, quite by chance, I came across a job posting at MHR (Montpellier Hérault Rugby) for a one-year contract."

-During the program, we heard from many professionals in basketball, soccer, rugby, and other sports.
-This university certificate program allows you to build your professional network and meet people you likely would never have had the chance to meet otherwise.
+During this training program, we heard from many professionals in basketball, soccer, and rugby… This university diploma ( DU ) allows you to build your professional network and meet people you probably would never have had the chance to meet otherwise.

 "I met with the video analysts for the French national rugby sevens team, the video analyst for UBB (Union Bordeaux Bègles), and the video analyst for the Montpellier soccer club.
 That’s really the benefit of this kind of training: being able to build your network."

-After earning his university degree in Sports Performance Video Analysis, Charles decided to work as a freelance sports video analyst specializing in rugby.
+After earning his university diploma in Sports Performance Video Analysis, Charles decided to work as a freelance video analyst in rugby.

-“At that point, my contract with MHR (Montpellier Hérault Rugby) was coming to an end, and I couldn’t move, so I had three options: go back to working in optics, look for a job in the local area, or start my own business in video analysis.”
+“At that time, my contract with MHR (Montpellier Hérault Rugby) was coming to an end, and I couldn’t move, so I had three options: go back to working in optics, look for a job in that field, or start my own business in video analysis.”

-"I’ve decided to go out on my own and dedicate myself fully to this project.
+"I've decided to go out on my own and devote myself 100% to this project.
 The idea is to reach out to amateur clubs that need qualified people to process and analyze video footage.
-I don’t want to be tied to a single club, but rather to work with several clubs on specific projects, based on their requests and needs."
+I don't want to be tied to just one club, but rather to work with several clubs on specific projects, based on their requests and needs."

 A Final Word